gvwilson/thirdbit/src/fiction/iffy/index.md

 He slapped the taffrail with his hand.
 "Now where's our high-top troublemaker?"

-Five minutes crawled by,
+Five more minutes crawled by,
-each one tenser than the last, until Wales appeared at the end of the pier with one toolbox in each hand.
+each one tenser than the last, until Wales appeared at the end of the pier with a toolbox in each hand.
 The third hung over his shoulder on a strap, and he had a small travelling pack on his back.